CSS-Electronics/canedge-grafana-backend/README.md

 ### Parse data from S3

 The above examples parse sample data from local disk.
-You can test with your own data locally by replacing the sample data (in the same structure).

-If you wish to parse data from an S3 server (MinIO, AWS, ...), you can use below syntax to start the backend (use `python3` on EC2):
+To parse data from S3 (MinIO, AWS, ...), use below syntax to start the backend (use `python3` on EC2):

 ```
 python canedge_datasource_cli.py [endpoint] --port 8080 --s3_ak [access_key] --s3_sk [secret_key] --s3_bucket [bucket]